MogilenkoLabVUMC/Clara_RANKL_STAR_macrophage_infection/README.md

 ## Follow-up №1: Potential caveats, adressing collaborator questions

-Below is a suggested way to add a new section to your README addressing the **scientist’s questions** and how you responded by producing dedicated plots and analyses.
-Feel free to customize the language or level of detail to best fit your style.

 After reviewing initial results, our collaborator raised the following points:

 > 1. **Time-Dependent Changes**: Concern that serum starvation at 24h could confound interpretation of time effects.